The numerical range of some periodic tridiagonal operators is the convex hull of the numerical ranges of two finite matrices: Preliminaries

 \section{Preliminaries}

 In this section we present the notation and basic facts that we will use throughout this paper.
 The symbols $\N$, $\N_0$, $\Z$, $\R$ and $\C$ denote the set of positive integers, the sets of nonnegative integers, the set of integers, the set of real numbers and the set of complex numbers, respectively.
+Also, recall that if $\mathcal A$ is a nonempty set, ${\mathcal A}^{\N_0}$ denotes the set of sequences indexed by $\N_0$ with values on $\mathcal A$.

 For a fixed $n\in\N$, let $a$, $b$ and $c$ be $(n+1)$-periodic infinite sequences in $\mathcal A^{\N_0}$.
 The $(n+1)$-periodic tridiagonal operator on $\ell^2(\N_0)$ given by the infinite matrix

 will be denoted by $T=T(a,b,c)$.